nickjs/batman.js/README.md

 #### 2. Run the tests

 You can test batman.js locally either on the command line or in the browser and both should work.
-Tests are written in Coffeescript using [QUnit](http://docs.jquery.com/QUnit#API_documentation).
+Tests are written in CoffeeScript using [QUnit](http://docs.jquery.com/QUnit#API_documentation).

 To run on the command line, run the following command from the project root: